 Here are some quick visual steps.
 Find the full recipe with exact measurements on the recipe card below.

-Make the vegan buttermilk by stirring the soy milk and apple cider vinegar together.
-Set it aside for a few minutes as it curdles.
-Preheat the oven to 350°F. Line baking sheets with silicone mats (or parchment paper).
-Lining them helps keep the ladyfingers from cooking too quickly on the hot trays and silicone keeps them from spreading a bit more.
+Preheat the oven and line baking sheets with silicone mats (or parchment paper).
+Lining them helps keep the ladyfingers from cooking too quickly on the hot trays and silicone keeps them from spreading as much.

 Try to work quickly once the plant milk and vegan butter are out of the refrigerator.
 Cold dough rises better in the oven because of the steam pockets that are created with the heat.